EverettBazzocchi/DiscordBotTemplate/README.md

 # DiscordBotTemplate
-A basic discord bot template
+A basic discord bot template for discord.js v13
+Used as template for all my bots going forward.